mirjanacale/BlockArt/README.md

 The following features are not part of the current MVP but are planned for future development:

-- **Comments on posts**
-  Users will be able to leave comments under each post to offer feedback or discuss artwork.

 - **User following**
   Users will be able to follow their favorite artists and see their latest posts in a dedicated feed.